Air fryer canned biscuits are great if you’re looking for a simple, classic addition to your breakfast, but don’t feel like making any from scratch.

-Butter biscuits can be served with a little melted butter, some sweet jam, or savory with ham and cheese!
+We like enjoying the biscuits with some butter and jam, or savory with ham and cheese!

 Recipe Tips

 - We don’t usually have an issue with food sticking in the air fryer.
-If you do, you can spray the top and bottom of the canned biscuits with a little bit of oil.
+If you do, you can spray the air fryer tray with a tiny bit of oil before adding the raw biscuits.

-- It’s important to not overcrowd the air fryer.
-This will allow the biscuits to cook and brown evenly.
+- Avoid overcrowding the air fryer so the biscuits can cook and brown evenly.

-- Since every air fryer is different and each kind of canned biscuit is going to be different, you overall cooking time might vary slightly.
-The biscuits are done when they are golden brown on the outside but – more importantly – the dough is cooked through and flakey on the inside.
+- The biscuits are done when they are golden brown on the outside and, more importantly, the dough is cooked through in the middle.

-- You can either make the whole can of biscuits (most likely in two batches unless you have a very big air fryer) or freeze leftover dough that you don’t need.
-Make sure to place the leftover dough into a freezer bag or container before freezing it.
-The raw biscuits shouldn’t touch each other since you don’t want them to get stuck together.
+- You can either make the whole can of biscuits (most likely in two batches unless you have a very large air fryer) or freeze leftover dough that you don’t need.
+You can flash-freeze them on a baking sheet and then place the frozen biscuits in a freezer bag or container.

-First, preheat the air fryer to 320 degrees Fahrenheit.
-While you wait, remove the biscuit dough from the can.
+First, preheat the air fryer to 320 degrees Fahrenheit (160 degrees Celsius) and remove the biscuit dough from the can.

-Cook the biscuits for 4-5 minutes, then flip them over.
-Cook them for another 3-4 minutes until nicely golden brown all around.
+Cook the biscuits for 4-5 minutes, then flip them, and cook for another 3-4 minutes or until they are fully cooked and golden brown.
+As mentioned, your exact cooking time can vary.

-You can enjoy the biscuits sweet with butter and jam or savory with ham and cheese or gravy, for example.
+Enjoy the biscuits for breakfast, sweet with butter and jam, or savory with ham and cheese or gravy!

 Storage Tips

-Air-fried canned biscuits taste best when they are hot and fresh right out of the air fryer.
-If you have any leftover cooked biscuits, you can store them in a sealed container in the fridge.
+These biscuits taste best when they are hot and fresh out of the air fryer.
+If you have leftover cooked biscuits, you can store them in a sealed container in the fridge for up to 5 days or in the freezer for 2-3 months.

 Related Recipes

-For more delicious air fryer breakfast ideas, you can follow these other recipes:
+For more delicious air fryer breakfast ideas, you can try these:

 - Air Fryer Frozen Pancakes